 When referring for legal sanctions, the school will show that the parent/carer has been warned they are at risk of a Penalty Notice or other legal sanction.
-The outcome of a referral to the Local Authority may be a Penalty Notice or Prosecution.
+The outcome of a referral to the Local Authority may be they are issued with a notice to improve, a Penalty Notice or Prosecution.